stat545ubc-2023/Bog-Soil-Fluxes/README.md

 # Burns Bog - 2016 Burned Zone Carbon Fluxes Analysis
 ## Introduction of the Shiny App
-The Burns Bog Flux Analysis app visualizes CO2 (FCO2) and CH4 (FCH4) fluxes in response to various treatments in bog ecosystems.
-Users can interact with field data collected by Zoe (contact email: hehanzha@student.ubc.ca) in Delta, BC, ensuring transparency and promoting open science.
+Burns Bog is a bog ecosystem located in Delta, BC.
+It has experienced a fire in 2016.
+The postfire area had a high density of pine seedlings, which could lower the water table depth and increase the carbon emissions.
+The local government started to remove those seedlings as post-fire management since 2019 and would like to test the hypothesis that seedling removal can decrease the CO2 flux (FCO2) and increase the CH4 flux (FCH4).
+The Burns Bog Flux Analysis app visualizes FCO2 and FCH4 in response to various treatments in bog ecosystems.
+Users can interact with field data collected by Zoe, ensuring transparency and promoting open science.
 ## The Online App Link (shinyapps.io)
 https://64ken0-hehan-zhang.shinyapps.io/assignment-b3-zoezhh/
 ## Description of the App
 **Overall Description**
 > The Burns Bog Flux Analysis Shiny app offers an interactive experience for users to analyze the effects of ecological treatments on greenhouse gas emissions.
 It
-> presents time-series visualizations of carbon dioxide (FCO2) and methane (FCH4) fluxes, allowing users to select specific vegetation types and treatment conditions > to customize the plots with the dropdown menus.
-The app integrates a data table for an in-depth examination of the raw data points.
-It ensures scientific
+> presents time-series visualizations of carbon dioxide (FCO2) and methane (FCH4) fluxes, allowing users to select specific vegetation types and treatment conditions > with the dropdown menus to check for the corresponding temporal variations of carbon fluxes.
+The app integrates a data table for an in-depth examination of the raw
-> transparency by granting access to the complete dataset, encouraging reproducible research and open data practices.
-Users can also download the dataset directly
+> data points.
+It ensures scientific transparency by granting access to the complete dataset, encouraging reproducible research and open data practices.
+Users can
-> for offline analysis, supporting further scientific inquiry.
-You can also find the description tab with further information on vegetation types and treatments.
+> also download the dataset directly for offline analysis, supporting further scientific inquiry.
+You can also find the description tab with further information on
+> vegetation types and treatments.

 **Main Features**

-> Feature 1: Allow the user to search for their preferred entry (certain vegetation type and treatment) by using selectInput () under sidebarPanel().
+> Feature 1: Allow the user to search for their preferred entry (specific vegetation type and treatment) by using selectInput () under sidebarPanel().
 >
 > Feature 2: Allow the user to download the data table as.csv with the downloadButton() function.
 >